quasarframework/quasar-framework.org/source/api/web-components-layout.md

 Wraps the navigational tabs.
 Do not wrap in a `quasar-row`.

 ### quasar-tab
 Wraps a tab for the navigational row.
+It automatically switches between two states, depending on the screen real estate available (screen width):

+1. **Scrollable** - left and right arrow buttons appear when necessary to scroll between tabs; user can also use touch gestures to scroll left-right.
+2. **Non-scrollable** - each tab occupies the same amount of space horizontally.